open-telemetry/opamp-spec/specification.md

 The Agent is pre-configured with a single root CA certificate, referred to in this section as the _payload trust anchor_.
-This certificate is operator-managed and is supplied to the Agent through implementation-specific configuration (for example, a file path in the Agent's configuration).
+This certificate is operator-managed and is supplied to the Agent through implementation-specific configuration (for example, a file path or an inline PEM value in the Agent's configuration).
 The payload trust anchor MUST NOT carry the `id-kp-serverAuth` Extended Key Usage, ensuring it cannot double as a TLS CA certificate.
 Operators MAY root both the TLS chain and the signing chain from the same root CA, provided the signing intermediate and leaf certificates